 Despite the popularity of 'Dick Bos', Alfred Mazure never really got the fame he deserved.
 Strangled by a cunning contract with one of his first publishers, Alfred Mazure stayed a poor man all his life.
 Disillusioned, he moved to England after World War II, where he had a career as an illustrator, writer and comic artist.

-Among the comics he created for the British market were 'Dad and Egbert' in John Bull and Passing Show, 'Sam Stone' and 'Bruce Bunter' in The Daily Herald from 1948 to 1950, 'Romeo Brown' in The Daily Mirror from 1954 to 1957 (later continued by Jim Holdaway), 'Jane, daughter of Jane' in The Daily Mirror from 1961 to 1963 and 'Lindy Leigh' in Mayfair from 1969 to 1970.
+Among the first comics he created for the British market were 'Sam Stone' and 'Bruce Bunter' in socialist paper The Daily Herald from 1948 to 1950.
+During the same period, he also drew a comic for the conservative magazine Popular Pictorial, which he signed Leo.
+He was an arist for The Daily Mirror for several years, starting with the 'Romeo Brown' comic strip from 1954 to 1957 (later continued by Jim Holdaway), and then 'Jane, daughter of Jane' from 1961 to 1963.
+Other British comics by Mazure were 'Carmen & Co' for the Daily Sketch, and the sexy 'Lindy Leigh' in Mayfair from 1969 to 1970.

 A letter sent to Lambiek in 1973 by Maz.